 - a.
 The cost of public infrastructure improvements unique to the project or site. - b.
 The developer demonstrates the financial capacity to undertake the project and provides evidence in support of this capacity.
 Evidence will include but is not limited to: - Development budget and pro-forma - Equity commitments of owners/partners - Financial commitments of project lenders - Gap financing that the CEA is proposed to fill - A project implementation plan and schedule. - c.
-The project creates incremental tax value equal to or greater than \$\$5 million, excluding personal property - d.
+The project creates incremental tax value equal to or greater than \$1 million, (\$5 million for Applicant initiated TIF), excluding personal property - d.
 The developer is compliant with all statutory and regulatory guidelines of the Town of Windham and the State of Maine.